Read This First

 Prompt 4: Can you expound on the difference you implied between evidence and substantiation?

-The anchors here are Investigating a Car Accident, Principles of the Burden of Proof, and Application in This Scenario.
-Together they tell the reader what is being claimed, where it is tested, and what would change if the distinction holds.
-If the reader cannot say what confusion would result from merging those anchors, the section still needs more work.
+Keep Investigating a Car Accident, Principles of the Burden of Proof, and Application in This Scenario in the same frame.
+That is what shows what the page is claiming, where it gets tested, and what would have to change if the claim is right.
+If those distinctions blur together, the reader loses track of what is actually being claimed.

-At this stage, the gain is not memorizing the conclusion but learning to think with Investigating a Car Accident, Principles of the Burden of Proof, and Application in This Scenario.
+Treat Investigating a Car Accident, Principles of the Burden of Proof, and Application in This Scenario as handles, not slogans.
 The question should remain open enough for revision but structured enough that disagreement is not mere drift.
 The practical habit to learn is calibration: matching confidence to evidence rather than to comfort, repetition, or social pressure.

 One honest test after reading is whether the reader can use Investigating a Car Accident to sort a live borderline case or answer a serious objection about The Burden of Proof.
 The answer should leave the reader with a concrete test, contrast, or objection to carry into the next case.
 That keeps the page tied to what would make a belief worth holding, revising, or abandoning rather than leaving it as a detached summary.